-Tim Andrews - Raku

-Decorating Techniques (Ceramics Class), Joaquin Chavarria, - Craft and Art of Clay Peterson, Susan or Working in Clay Peterson, Susan & Jan-The Ceramic Glaze Handbook, Burleson, Mark-

-Art & Fear, Bayles David & Ted Orland- Contemporary Ceramics Peterson, Susan - Hands in Clay Speight, Charlotte & Jon Toki

-Periodicals: Ceramics Monthly, Ceramics: Art and Perception, Clay Times
+Craft and Art of Clay Peterson, Susan or Working in Clay Peterson, Susan & Jan- The Ceramic Glaze Handbook, Burleson, Mark-Make It in Clay: A Beginner's Guide to Ceramics, Speight & J. Toki Art & Fear, Bayles David & Ted Orland- Contemporary Ceramics Peterson, Susan - Hands in Clay Speight, Charlotte & Jon Toki Periodicals: Ceramics Monthly, Ceramics: Art and Perception, Clay Times

-Websites of Interest: raku-yaki.or.jp/e/index.html, Andy Ruble YouTube channel, artaxis.org, accessceramics.org, ceramicsnow.org, lindaarbuckle.com, ceramicartsdaily.org, ceramicartsnetwork.org, talesofaredclayrambler.com, ceramicsfieldguide.org
+Websites of Interest: Andy Ruble YouTube channel, artaxis.org, accessceramics.org, ceramicsnow.org, lindaarbuckle.com, ceramicartsdaily.org, ceramicartsnetwork.org, talesofaredclayrambler.com, ceramicsfieldguide.org

-Criteria for Evaluation:

-A high degree of commitment to this class is expected.
+Criteria for Evaluation: A high degree of commitment to this class is expected.
 Persistence, imagination, and level of involvement in solving visual problems determine the quality of your work.
 Regular and consistent attendance is crucial to your success in this class.
 Grading criteria for studio assignments include the quality and complexity of the ideas being explored (including preparation, research, and preliminary sketches) and your success in executing these ideas (problem solving, craftsmanship, attention to detail and presentation).
 Highest grades will be reserved for work that goes beyond minimal compliance with an assignment and show superior creativity, insight, and craftsmanship.